*** 5.2.8 build 7 already implemented the fix to this issue.

 There has been a known cPanel default cipher issue which may cause IE 11 and other browsers' SSL handshake failure.

 The cPanel default cipher is

 while the IE 11 requires "ECDHE-RSA-AES128-SHA".

-Apache and older version of LSWS does not support "CHACHA20-POLY1305", so this configuration has no effect, the default Apache cipher suite is used and it includes "ECDHE-RSA-AES128-SHA".
-While the latest builds of LSWS support using the new BoringSSL package which supports "CHACHA20-POLY1305" and TLSv1.3, so the configuration actually applied which resulted in IE 11 and other older browsers not successfully negotiating a SSL cipher with the latest version of LSWS.
+Apache and older version of LSWS do not support "CHACHA20-POLY1305", so this configuration has no effect.
+The default Apache cipher suite is used and it includes "ECDHE-RSA-AES128-SHA".
+While the latest builds of LSWS support using the new BoringSSL package which supports "CHACHA20-POLY1305" and TLSv1.3, the configuration actually applied resulted in IE 11 and other older browsers not successfully negotiating a SSL cipher with the latest version of LSWS.

-We do have reported the issue back to cpanel and hopefully, a fix to cpanel default cipher can be implemented.
-You can also consult cpanel support for more details and progress about bug fix.
+We have reported the issue to cPanel and, hopefully, a fix to the cPanel default cipher can be implemented.
+You can also consult cPanel support for more details and progress about a bug fix.